mnrrnom/TableCheck-Takehome-Challenge/README.md

 7. Client **`ReservationService`** gets the message and sends a GET request to **`ReservationsEndpoint`** for new data.
 8. The service sets the new data into a signal.
 9. The signal propagates to the interested components

+# Run project locally

+1. Clone the repository~~~~
+2. Cd into the root directory of the project (where docker-compose.yaml is located)
+3. Run `docker compose up` to start the application
+    - This should do the ff automatically:
+        - Build the frontend and backend image
+        - Create the network
+        - Create the volumes
+        - Create the database
+           - The database is mapped to port 3399 to avoid port conflicts in case the tester already has a mysql instance
+        - Run the migrations
+        - Start the backend and frontend services
+4. Open your browser and navigate to `http://localhost:4200` to access the application

 # TableCheck SWE Fullstack Take-Home Assignment